TriplyDB/Documentation/docs/triplydb-js/index.md

   Account <|-- User
 ```

-# Client
+### Client

-Instances of the `Client` class are specific client connections that are set-up with a TriplyDB catalog.
+Instances of the `Client` class are specific client connections that are set-up with a TriplyDB instance.

 Client connections can be created with and without setting an API token.
 When no API token is set, the `Client` object can be used to perform read-only operations over public data.
 When an API token is set, the `Client` object can be used to perform read/write operations over public/private data the token grants access to.

-The following snippet creates a `Client` object with read-only access to the TriplyDB catalog at <https://triplydb.com>:
+The following snippet creates a `Client` object with read-only access to the TriplyDB instance at <https://triplydb.com>:

 ```typescript
 import Client from '@triply/triplydb' const client = Client.get({url: 'https://api.triplydb.com'})
 ```

-Notice that the URL must point to the API of the TriplyDB catalog that the `Client` object connects to.
-The API URL is typically created by adding the `api.` subdomain in front of the catalog's host name.
+Notice that the URL must point to the API of the TriplyDB instance that the `Client` object connects to.
+The API URL is typically created by adding the `api.` subdomain in front of the instance's host name.

-For example, if [1] is the web-based GUI for the TriplyDB catalog, then [2] is the corresponding API for that catalog.
+For example, if [1] is the web-based GUI for the TriplyDB instance, then [2] is the corresponding API for that instance.

 ```
 [1] https://triplydb.com